-- Article 720 (1) A person that, in response to the tortious act of another, is compelled to commit a harmful act to protect rights or legally protected interests of the person or of a third party, is not liable for compensation for loss or damage; provided, however, that this does not preclude a victim from filing a claim of compensation for loss or damage against the person that committed the tortious act. - (2) The provisions of the preceding paragraph apply mutatis mutandis if the person in question damages a thing belonging to another person in order to avert an imminent danger arising from that thing.
+- Article 720 (1) A person who is compelled to commit a harmful act to protect their own or third party's rights or legally protected interests in response to another person's tortious act is not liable for damages; provided, however, that this does not preclude a victim from filing a claim for damages against the person that committed the tort. - (2) The provisions of the preceding paragraph apply mutatis mutandis if the person in question damages a thing belonging to another person in order to avert an imminent danger arising from that thing.

-(Fetus' Capacity to Hold Rights Regarding Claim for Compensation for Loss or Damage)
+(Fetus' Capacity to Hold Rights Regarding Claim for Damages)

-Article 721 An unborn child is deemed to have been already born with respect to the claim for compensation for loss or damage.
+Article 721 An unborn child is deemed to have been already born with respect to the claim for damages.

-(Method of Compensation for Loss or Damage, Deduction of Interim Interest, and Comparative Negligence)
+(Method to Compensate for Damage, Deduction of Interim Interest, and Comparative Negligence)

-- Article 722 (1) The provisions of Articles 417 and 417-2 apply mutatis mutandis to compensation for loss or damage caused by tort. - (2) If a victim is negligent, the court may determine the amount of compensation for loss or damage by taking that into consideration.
+- Article 722 (1) The provisions of Articles 417 and 417-2 apply mutatis mutandis to compensation for damages caused by tort. - (2) If a victim is negligent, the court may determine the amount of damages by taking that into consideration.